 Scope and Contents

-This collection contains photographs and images documenting the lives of the descendents of Labibee and Rasheed Saleeby after their early-twentieth century immigration to North Carolina.
+This collection contains photographs and images documenting the lives of the descendants of Labibee and Rasheed Saleeby after their early-twentieth century immigration to North Carolina.